nathanielbrookes/PressureSoftBodyPhysics/README.md

 # Pressure Soft Body Physics

 ## Background
-I have followed the implementation provided by Maciej Matyka in this paper to create a 2D physics simulation of a soft body.
+I have followed an implementation provided by Maciej Matyka to create a 2D physics simulation of a soft body.

+* [Matyka, M. 2004, "How to implement a pressure soft body model"](https://www.researchgate.net/publication/228574502_How_to_implement_a_pressure_soft_body_model "(PDF) How to implement a pressure soft body model")

 The paper provides a minimum implementation of a pressure soft-body model using the C programming language — I have adapted this in Javascript so that it can be accessed online, and I have added a mechanism that allows you to interact with the simulation using a mouse.